 The focus of FISC, however, is to provide advice to OSFI regarding its central mandate, which relates to the prudent behaviour of individual financial institutions.
 Its key mandate is not about the wider concept of financial stability.
-Note also that Canada's various provincial securities regulators and representatives from the Canada Mortgage and Housing Corporation (CMHC) the largest provider of residential mortgage insurance in Canada-are not present at FISC.
-Given its narrow mandate and representation, therefore, FISC is not well-suited to be Canada's central institution for developing and implementing macro-prudential policies.
+Note also that securities regulators and representatives from Canada Mortgage and Housing Corporation-the largest provider of residential mortgage insurance in Canada-are not present at FISC.
+Given its narrow mandate and representation, therefore, FISC is not well-suited to be Canada's central body for macro-prudential regulation or oversight.
 To ensure financial stability in Canada's future, there is a need for something more.